and District Angling Association, hereafter to be referred to as the “KDAA”.

 fishing if a cradle is not used then the mat must be cushioned and of a minimum

 size of 18 inches x 24 inches x 2 inches deep.

-their possession on the bank or put into the water more than a total of 2 kg of
+possession on the bank or put into the water more than a total of 4kg of boilies

-feed other than boiles (includes dry groundbait and/or particles) in any 24 hour
+and 2kg of dry groundbait and/or particles in any 24 hour period.

-allowed on individual waters.
-See fishery rules and notices on waters
+to any individual water..
+See fishery rules and notices on waters.